The Engineering Approach to Dating

 Finally, don’t go to events or join organizations with the main intention of scoring dates — people can sense that and it is desperate.
 Actually be interested in the activity and enjoy it regardless of the outcome.
 Getting dates out of it should be a side-effect, not the main goal.

-I have some words of advice before we continue.
+I have some advice before we continue.

 A lot of people say oh I’m not ready to start dating yet, or I need to hit certain milestones before dating.
 It doesn’t matter.
 Nobody is ever ready.
 Do not wait — You need to start now!
 A lifetime goes by quickly, and you don’t want to regret all the missed opportunities years later because you “weren’t ready”.